portugueslab/scopecuisine/CONTRIBUTING.rst

    Now you can make your changes locally.

 #### Formatting
-TheColonel uses [Black](https://github.com/python/black) to ensure a consistent code style.
+scopecuisine uses [Black](https://github.com/python/black) to ensure a consistent code style.
 Please run `black ./ -l 79 --target-version py37` before making any commits.
 To prevent any errors, it is easier to add a formatting check as a [pre-commit hook](https://www.atlassian.com/git/tutorials/git-hooks).